raighi/PyRatDeliverable2/README.md

 *Did you use defensive programming? if so, where and how?*

 <In this file, 3 players have been created:
-- Exhaustive:
+- Exhaustive
 - Backtracking
 - Sorted Neighbors
+- Greedy
+- GreedyEachCheese
+- GreedyEachTurn
 We were aiming at finding the shortest path to multiple cheese with the most economical time cost.

-Exhaustive player:

-Bactracking player:
+Exhaustive:

+Backtracking:

-Sorted neighbor
+Sorted Neighbors:

+Greedy:

+GreedyEachTurn:

+GreedyEachCheese:

 >